kbraziun/Braziunas_etal2022_Ecosphere_YoungForestsFire/README.md

 ## see also

-This github repository is a copy of a permanent data deposit with the Environmental Data Initiative (EDI).
-It is also archived here for easier viewing of associated scripts, but this github repository does not include large data files.
-To download the full data deposit, go to:

-**Currently uploaded to Box for reviewers:** [https://uwmadison.box.com/s/gh3xc4a730wh5nttyeaua0r3xkpiw6dg](https://uwmadison.box.com/s/gh3xc4a730wh5nttyeaua0r3xkpiw6dg).

-**Data desposit citation:** TBD
+This github repository includes data and code associated with Braziunas et al. In review, Young forests and fire: Using lidar-imagery fusion to explore fuels and burn severity in a subalpine forest reburn.
+Data and code are provided here for peer review, and a permanent data deposit will be uploaded to the Environmental Data Initiative (EDI) upon publication.

 ## purpose